rentruewang/mind/code/fpoop.md

 > This means that compilers are usually FP's killer application.
 According to some strangers on stack overflow.

+## Examples to demonstrate FP's problem

 I did take a look at GHC's implementation, but I notice that, in a lot of the sum types, the data types are one time use (only 1-2 functions operate on them), and there are more members in the sum types than there are functions, and then `case` is used in those functions liberally (just if-elses essentially), which have the problems mentioned above.
 This means it might have been clearer written in an OOP fashion.

+Scala I think did a very good job of mixing.
+When I was reading spark's source code (specifically the sql compiler part), I noticed that even though a lot of matching take place in the code, the intermediate representation is alwasy to some very well defined / used types like `SparkPlan`, probably due to Scala's OOP support.